Santinell/jrpc2/README.md

 Simple loading of modules.

-You can use http, https, tcp transport for your server and client.
+You can use http (including websocket), https, tcp transport for your server and client.

-Support of WebSocket is planned

 INSTALL